 - Completion of a Holland College Medical Form

-- Current CPR – Basic Rescuer Level C and a Standard First Aid certificate from a recognized First Aid/CPR Trainer.
+- Standard First Aid and CPR Level C from a recognized First Aid/CPR Trainer.

 - Résumé including work and volunteer experience with applicable dates, membership in groups, associations or athletics, awards and distinctions, and any other information about yourself relevant to the program.

 Note: Experience in health care or related field would be an asset